datahub-project/datahub/docs/how/updating-datahub-saas.md

 `SEPARATE_SIBLINGS_LINEAGE_BY_DEFAULT` (default: false) - Whether we should separate siblings when fetching lineage data in search results by default.
 Typically this is false, but for Apple, we need this to be set to true.

+`GRAPHQL_QUERY_INTROSPECTION_ENABLED` (default: true) - Whether to enable introspection queries in the GraphQL API.
+By default, this was already true.

+#### Acryl Observe

+`ENABLE_INCIDENT_ACTIVITY_EVENTS` (default: true) - Whether to enable generating incident activity events via the incident activity event hook.

+`BROADCAST_NEW_INCIDENT_UPDATES_ENABLED` (default: true) - Whether to broadcast stateful incident update notifications.
+This is useful for propagating stateful incident changes to other systems.

+`RUN_ASSERTIONS_ENABLED` (default: false) - Whether to enable running assertions in Acryl Observe.
+This is a new feature that allows you to refresh native Acryl assertions from the UI.
+Currently ONLY supported for NON-REMOTE-EXECUTOR assertions.
+Some customers have explicitly requested this (Mozilla).

+`STATEFUL_SLACK_INCIDENT_MESSAGES_ENABLED` (datahub-integrations-service, default: false) - Whether to enable updating messages based on state recorded in datahub-gms backend.
+This is today powering stateful incident messages, where the original incident notification is updated based on the state of the incident in the backend when an incident has an update.
+If `BROADCAST_NEW_INCIDENT_UPDATES_ENABLED` is true, this should be true.

+#### DataHub Executor Coordinator

+`DATAHUB_EXECUTOR_HOST` (default: "localhost") - Hostname of the DataHub executor.
+Used for connecting to the executor service.
+Migrated from
+DATAHUB_MONITORS_HOST.
+Should be part of updated Helm Chart.

+`DATAHUB_EXECUTOR_PORT` (default: 9004) - Port of the DataHub executor.
+Used for connecting to the executor service.
+Migrated from
+DATAHUB_MONITORS_PORT.
+Should be part of updated Helm Chart.

+`DATAHUB_EXECUTOR_USE_SSL` (default: false) - Whether to use SSL when connecting to the DataHub executor.
+Migrated from DATAHUB_MONITORS_USE_SSL.
+Should be part of updated Helm Chart.

 #### Metadata Change Proposal Throttle

 `MCP_THROTTLE_UPDATE_INTERVAL_MS` (default: 60000) - How often the MAE consumer's kafka lag is sampled for throttleing MCE consumer's processing rate.